 In my experience as a fitness trainer, this variation comes in handy when weight plates feel too heavy or if you're working out without readily available weights.

 This variation, suitable for taller individuals, follows the standard landmine press instructions.
 However, kneel on the floor with knees shoulder-width apart while pressing.

 Alternatively, try the half-kneeling landmine press for a more vertical push by getting on one knee and pressing with the arm on the same side of the knee, then repeating on the other side.

 Also Read: Kneeling Squat: Benefits, Form & How To

 Landmine Squat to Press

-Hold the end of the bar with both hands.
-Squat till your thighs are parallel to the floor.
-Then stand up and press the bar overhead in one fluid motion.
+Combine squatting and pressing in this variation.
+Hold the bar's end with both hands, squat until your thighs are parallel to the floor, and then stand up, pressing the bar overhead in a fluid motion.

 Who Should Do the Landmine Press?